Self-Care for carers and loved ones

 Looking after your physical health has a big impact on your wellbeing.
 Try to ensure you get an adequate amount of sleep, eat healthy meals and do some exercise.
 When you neglect these basic self-care tasks, it is harder to cope with the demands of being a carer.
 Planning your activities and sticking to a routine is beneficial for both yourself and the person for whom you care.
 Use a planner or calendar to schedule events, appointments and tasks.
 Write a weekly to-do list and highlight the most important tasks as priorities.
 Staying organised helps you feel more in control and reduces stress.

-If you feel you can’t do anything else the best thing you can do is connect with other carers, who will be able to share advice and coping strategies.
+If you feel you can’t do anything else, sometimes the best thing you can do is connect with other carers, who will be able to share advice and coping strategies.
 By being in contact with people in similar situations, you will feel less isolated.
 Citizens Advice and your GP can put you in touch with local groups for carers, but also consider online support.
 Carers UK has an online forum and you can find other forums and groups on social media.

 PTSD UK Blog